ljw1004/csharpspec/csharp/classes.md

 If a defining declaration but not an implementing declaration is given for a partial method M, the following restrictions apply:

-* It is a compile-time error to create a delegate to method (§7.6.10.5).
+* It is a compile-time error to create a delegate to method ([Delegate creation expressions](expressions.md#delegate-creation-expressions)).
-* It is a compile-time error to refer to `M` inside an anonymous function that is converted to an expression tree type (§6.5.2).
+* It is a compile-time error to refer to `M` inside an anonymous function that is converted to an expression tree type ([Evaluation of anonymous function conversions to expression tree types](conversions.md#evaluation-of-anonymous-function-conversions-to-expression-tree-types)).
-* Expressions occurring as part of an invocation of `M` do not affect the definite assignment state (§5.3), which can potentially lead to compile-time errors.
+* Expressions occurring as part of an invocation of `M` do not affect the definite assignment state ([Definite assignment](variables.md#definite-assignment)), which can potentially lead to compile-time errors.
-* `M` cannot be the entry point for an application (§3.1).
+* `M` cannot be the entry point for an application ([Application Startup](basic-concepts.md#application-startup)).

 Partial methods are useful for allowing one part of a type declaration to customize the behavior of another part, e.g., one that is generated by a tool.
 Consider the following partial class declaration:
 ```csharp